SWE-UniStuttgart/Qlunc/Docs/JOSS_202102/paper.md

 ---
 # Summary
 Wind lidar measures the wind vector remotely using laser light backscattered from aerosols.
 They are a key tool for wind energy and meteorology.
 Like any measurement method, it is essential to estimate their uncertainty.
-``Qlunc``, which stands for Quantification of lidar uncertainty, is an open-source python-based tool to create a digital twin of the lidar hardware, and estimate the uncertainty of wind lidar wind speed measurements.
+``Qlunc``, which stands for **Q**uantification of **l**idar **unc**ertainty, is an open-source python-based tool to create a digital twin of the lidar hardware, and estimate the uncertainty of wind lidar wind speed measurements.
-``Qlunc`` contains models of the uncertainty contributed by individual lidar components and modules, that are then combined, considering their different nature, to estimate the uncertainties in wind lidar measurements.
-The modules are based on the OpenLidar architecture [@OpenLidar].
+``Qlunc`` contains models of the uncertainty contributed by individual lidar components and modules, that are then combined considering their different nature, to estimate the uncertainties in wind lidar measurements.
+The structuring of the modules are based on the OpenLidar architecture [@OpenLidar].
 The terminology for the components and modules defined within Qlunc has also been aligned with a community-driven wind lidar ontology, which is in development [@OntoStack;@sheet2rdf].

 The code is modular.
-This allows lidar components (represented by python objects) to be modified and swapped in a trackable way to allow adaptation of the tool for particular use-cases(see \autoref{fig:QluncStructure}).
+This allows lidar components (represented by python objects) to be modified and swapped in a trackable way to allow adaptation of the tool for particular use-cases (see \autoref{fig:QluncStructure}).
 Furthermore, ``Qlunc`` is designed to easily integrate different uncertainty methods or interfaces to external codes.
 It has an object-oriented structure taking advantage of python features; by using python objects that represent physical lidar components, the code articulates the lidar physical modules, thus resulting in a digital twin of the wind lidar.

 Besides uncertainty estimations, ``Qlunc``’s functions could be extended for other applications, for example to compare different  wind velocity vector calculation methods.
 This, combined with the underlying open-source code, defines an attractive scenario for sharing knowledge about wind lidars.
 ``Qlunc`` provides a common, open-source platform that can be used to try many different uncertainty estimation methods, thus encouraging collaboration amongst the wind lidar community.
 The source code for ``Qlunc`` [is available on Github](https://github.com/SWE-UniStuttgart/Qlunc) and the release associated with this paper has been archived to Zenodo( [@zenodo].